Shriram377/AstroMind/README.md

 - ISRO Launchers & Spacecraft Data
   Shows information about ISRO launchers (rockets) from an open ISRO API.

-- ESA Missions (Prototype)
-  Demonstrates integration of ESA mission data (can be extended to satellites, images, or research projects).

 - Single Interface
   Combines all three space agencies’ data on one website.